mckennapsean/dissertation/content/03-framework.md

 challenges that users or domain collaborators may face will use or need a visualization system.
 For example, sometimes statistics, machine learning, or preexisting visualization tools such as Microsoft Excel or Tableau can help solve certain problems.
-In a visualization project, it is important for a novice designer to identify early on if there is a need and a set of design requirements that cannot easily be solved using existing tools.
+In a visualization project, it is important for a visualization designer to identify early on if there is a need and a set of design requirements that cannot easily be solved using existing tools.

 <!--\sm{perhaps include a few examples or citations here?
 I like some of this though}-->